ibm-cloud-docs/power-iaas/configuring-custom-image.md

 {:tip: .tip}
 {:note: .note}

-# Configuring a custom image with a Power Systems Virtual Server
+# Deploying a custom image within a Power Systems Virtual Server
 {: #configuring-custom-image}

-You can bring your own customized AIX or IBM i operating system image to deploy a {{site.data.keyword.powerSysFull}}.
+You can bring your own customized AIX or IBM i operating system image to deploy within a {{site.data.keyword.powerSysFull}}.
 {:shortdesc}

 You cannot transfer an operating system license from an on-premises system to a {{site.data.keyword.powerSys_notm}} that is running in the cloud environment.
 The license cost is factored into the overall hourly billing rate.